bmysaria/minishell/README.md

 # minishell
-A tiny implementation of bash.
+All basic features of bash implenented in C